 Thing #3: You would think Old English is actually German if you read it.
 It is.

 I visited the West Stow Anglo-Saxon village in 2020, because I’m a nerd and it’s technically an archaeological site alongside being an open-air museum.
-For the trip, I dressed like Indiana Jones with my leather hat, and took far too many pictures of every angle of each of the houses and halls.
+Yes, I did dress like Indiana Jones with my leather hat.
+I also took far too many pictures of every angle of each of the houses and halls.
 I also bought a dual-lingual copy of Beowulf, because I’m a nerd.
-Here’s the first eleven lines in Old English:
+Here’s the first eleven lines in the Old English:

 HWÆT!
 WE GAR-DEna in geardagum,